hyriver/pygeoogc/README.rst

 `WFS <https://en.wikipedia.org/wiki/Web_Feature_Service>`__.

 You can try using PyGeoOGC without installing it on you system by clicking on the binder badge below the PyGeoOGC banner.
-A Jupyter notebook instance with Hydrodata pre-installed will be launched in your web browser and you can start coding!
+A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!

 Moreover, requests for addiitonal functionalities can be submitted via